-In addition, subsequent to the introduction of Corporate Liability Provision for bribery and corruption under Section 17A of the Malaysian Anti-Corruption Commission Act 2009 ("MACC Act"), the Board has in 28 May 2020 approved the adoption of the Anti-Bribery and Corruption ("ABC") Policy which sets out the policies and procedures towards compliance with the MACC Act.
-The ABC Policy will be reviewed periodically to assess its effectiveness, and in any event, at least once every three (3) years.
+In addition, subsequent to the introduction of Corporate Liability Provision for bribery and corruption under Section 17A of the Malaysian Anti-Corruption Commission Act 2009 ("MACC Act"), the Board has in June 2020 approved the adoption of the Anti-Bribery and Corruption Policy which sets out the policies and procedures towards compliance with the MACC Act.
+The Anti-Corruption Policy will be reviewed periodically to assess its effectiveness, and in any event, at least once every three (3) years.

-The details of the ABC Policy and Whistleblowing Policy are available on the Company's website at www.cih.com.my/investor-relations/corporate-governance.
+The details of the Anti-Bribery and Corruption Policy and Whistleblowing Policy are available on the Company's website at www.cih.com.my.

-The Board members have full access to the two (2) Companies Secretaries, both are professionally qualified, who play an advisory role to the Board in relation to the Company's Constitution, Board's policies and procedures as well as compliance with the relevant guidelines, regulatory and statutory requirements, corporate governance and best practices.
+The Board members have full access to the two (2) Companies Secretaries, both are professionally qualified, who play an advisory role to the Board in relation to the Company's constitution, Board's policies and procedures as well as compliance with the relevant guidelines, regulatory and statutory requirements, corporate governance and best practices.